rhinestonewtf/registry/docs/ModuleRegistration.md

 ```

-## Register existing Module
+## Register an existing Module

-After deploying the module bytecode, the registry saves the deployment address as well as the chosen `resolverUID`,
-in addition to the following metadata.
+The Registry also allows already-deployed modules to be registered.
+However, since it is impossible to determine the deployer post-deployment, there are two things to watch out for:

+1. The Deployer can set an arbitrary Resolver
+2. The address of the module deployer will be set to `address(0)`

 ```solidity
 /**